 Never underestimate the impact of sourcing and hiring the right candidates on the success of your business.
 Although hiring the right candidate is a very important aspect of business, it can be very frustrating for those involved.
 HR Directors, hiring managers and recruiters all have to figure out how to get the best candidates while reducing the time to hire.
 Unfortunately, the software that was previously designed to help streamline the hiring process has not kept up with the times.
 However, with modern hiring software, the recruitment process has been transformed from a process that was full of frustration into one that best serves the needs of businesses.

-An applicant tracking system is a type of software that businesses use to collect, scan and rank job applications in order to source candidates.
+Define applicant tracking system: An applicant tracking system for small businesses is a type of software that businesses use to collect, scan and rank job applications in order to source candidates.
 They are becoming increasingly common, being used by businesses of any size to streamline the application process.

 It is not uncommon for resumes to be kept even after the job that the candidate has applied to has been filled.
 This enables recruiters to fill the talent pipeline so they can find suitable candidates for different job openings at a later date.

 Depending on how many candidates have applied for a role, some recruiters take it upon themselves to review every single applicant.
 This may only be done in a cursory way.
 They may just have a brief skim of the resume to see if anyone jumps out at them.
-Therefore, using an applicant tracking system, they can go through resumes manually to make a decision as to whether that person should progress to the next stage.
+Therefore, using an applicant tracking system for small businesses, they can go through resumes manually to make a decision as to whether that person should progress to the next stage.

-The main function for applicant tracking systems is to save recruiters time by getting rid of unsuitable and unqualified applicants.
+The main function for a small business applicant tracking systems is to save recruiters time by getting rid of unsuitable and unqualified applicants.
 Therefore, the recruiter has more time and can apply more effort to honing-in on suitable applicants.

 An applicant tracking system organizes information in a systematic way, which helps recruiters to handle and manage information more efficiently.
 There is no need to waste time sorting through applications because everything is ordered in a way that recruiters can find applications based on the criteria they suggest.
 This saves both time and money.

-An applicant tracking system is also beneficial for applicants in terms of saving time.
+An applicant tracking system for small businesses is also beneficial for applicants in terms of saving time.
 Most applicants can upload their data at the click of a button.
 They do not have to re-enter information all the time.
 They can use pre-existing resumes or applications to re-apply to other positions.

-Although some applicant tracking systems are reliable, there can be some issues when relying solely on this type of system for your recruiting needs.
+Although some applicant tracking systems are reliable, there can be some problems when relying solely on this type of system for your recruiting needs.

-The first one is that some systems that are made to filter out resumes by specific key words, educational backgrounds and experience may miss the qualified candidates who accidentally slip through the net.
+The first problem with applicant tracking systems is that some are made to filter out resumes by specific key words, educational backgrounds and experience may miss the qualified candidates who accidentally slip through the net.